HaoboGu/rmk/docs/src/user_guide/4_compile_and_flash.md

 RMK uses [cargo-make](https://github.com/sagiegurari/cargo-make) to automate the uf2 firmware generation.

-First, you'd install the `cargo-make` tool:
+First, install the `cargo-make` tool:

 ```shell
 cargo install --force cargo-make
 ```

+Generating uf2 firmware also requires you have `python` command available.
+[Here](https://wiki.python.org/moin/BeginnersGuide/Download) is a guide for installing python.

-Then, update the chip family argument(aka argument after -f) in `Makefile.toml` in your project.
+Then, you should update the chip family argument(aka argument after -f) in `Makefile.toml` in your project.
 You can get your chip's family ID in `scripts/uf2conv.py`.

 That's all you need to set.
 The final step is to run